omics-datascience/BioAPI/README.md

 ### Therapies and actionable genes in cancer

-This service retrieves information of FDA-Approved precision oncology therapies and actionable genes and drugs obtained from the OncoKB database, at a therapeutic, diagnostic and prognostic level.
+This service retrieves information on FDA-approved precision oncology therapies, actionable genes, and drugs obtained from the OncoKB database, at a therapeutic, diagnostic, and prognostic level.

 - URL: /information-of-oncokb
 - Method: POST
 - Params: A body in JSON format with the following content
-  - `gene_ids`: list of genes for which you want to get the information from OncoKB database.
+  - `gene_ids`: list of genes for which you want to get the information from the OncoKB database.
   - `query`: Optional.
 Parameter used to show only the results that match it.
-The query is used to find matches within the information offered by OncoKB for different `precision oncology therapies`, `types of cancer`, `biomarker detection methods` or `drugs`.
+The query is used to find matches within the information offered by OncoKB for the fields `precision_oncology_therapy`, `cancer_types`, `method_of_biomarker_detection`, or `drugs`.
 - Success Response:
   - Code: 200
   - Content: